13.6 Support Termination

 Out-of-Home Placement Ends

-When a child leaves DFS care and custody and DFS notifies the District CSE Office, the case worker will redirect the parental contribution on the POSSE foster care case back to the original Mother vs. Father POSSE case by having the District CSE Office Attorney sign an affidavit or notice terminating the Affidavit of Redirection.
+When a child leaves DFS care and custody and DFS notifies the District CSP Office, the case worker will redirect the parental contribution on the POSSE foster care case back to the original Mother vs. Father POSSE case by having the District CSP Office Attorney sign an affidavit or notice terminating the Affidavit of Redirection.

 Note: Child support or the parental contribution does not accrue when a child is no longer in the physical custody of DFS even if the child is still in legal custody as long as DFS is not expending money.
 This includes unpaid relative placement or paid subsidies for guardians except if the relative or guardian applies for services as discussed in Chapter 6 Intake.